proofrock/pupcloud/README.md

 - bind to a network interface (`--bind-to`);
 - specify a maximum size for upload (`--max-upload-size`).

+By default, it's forbidden to run it as root.
+Use `--allow-root` if you (really) want to.

 ### Supported file types for viewing

 In the file system view, you can click on a file to open it.
 Currently pupcloud supports: